CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### Captives

 The three commoner prisoners here are Mirna Dendrar and her two adolescent children: thirteen-year-old Nars and eighteen-year-old Nilsa.
 A few days ago, the Redbrands brutally murdered Mirna's husband, Thel, for resisting their demands.
 (His body can be found in area 8.)
-That same night, the gang stormed their home in Phandalin, abducting the family.
+That same night, the gang stormed their home in Tuntin, abducting the family.
 The gang intends to sell the family into the bonds of slavery.

 The Dendrars hold deep gratitude toward the rescuing characters, although they have limited information concerning the Redbrand hideout.
 Their knowledge only extends to the fact that the leader is a wizard, whose name they're unaware of since they haven't encountered him.
 The Dendrars mention "tall, furry creatures with large ears" (bugbears) in the employ of the Redbrands.